Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

     to a network problem, the remote machine may be slow or unresponsive, or DNS resolution may have failed.
 2. A network call may return without a result, due to a timeout.
-You don\'t know if your call to the server was correct.
+You don't know if your call to the server was correct.
 3. Your request may be making it through, and the response was lost.
-4. A network request\'s latency is wildly variable, ranging from milliseconds to seconds.
+4. A network request's latency is wildly variable, ranging from milliseconds to seconds.
 5. Large objects are extremely expensive to send over the network, as they must be passed by value.